-I just attended a wedding this past weekend and I’m always happily amazed at the outpouring of emotion at one of the most joyous occasions in your life.
-As a personal finance writer, we’re always focused on the dollars and cents of life so it’s nice to be reminded of what we’re working towards.
-Sadly, once the cake and champagne has been consumed and the DJ shuts off the music, we have to be transported back from this magical place and back to reality.
+As a personal finance writer, we’re always focused on the dollars and cents of life so it’s nice to be reminded of what we’re working towards (especially when it’s an event like a wedding)!
+Sadly, once the cake and champagne have been consumed, and the DJ shuts off the music, we have to be transported back from this magical place and back to reality.

-With reality comes taxes and the challenges that a newly married couple must face.
-Once the honeymoon is over, it’s time to start getting serious about your finances as a couple.
-And that includes getting your tax situation in order.
+With that reality comes taxes and challenges that a newly married couple must face.
+Once the honeymoon is over, it’s time to start getting serious about your finances as a couple, which includes getting your tax situation in order.
 Remember that your marital status is determined by your status on December 31.
-So if you marry on December 31, you are considered married for the whole tax year.
+That means if you marry on December 31, you are considered married for the whole tax year.

 As the year draws to a close, and as you consider your new married filing jointly status, here are five tips to keep in mind: